jennschiffer/wpengine-deplizard/README.md

 I've been working on a bunch of WordPress projects hosted on WP Engine at Bocoup.
 This is the culmination of my work, based off of the education and scripts of @tkellen and @cowboy.

 This sets up an installation of WordPress where the database is empty and, therefore, forces you to go through the wizard to continue the setup.
-It also has the [underscores](https://github.com/automattic/_s) installed because we typically use that as the base theme for our projects.
+It also has the [underscores theme](https://github.com/automattic/_s) installed because we typically use that as the base theme for our projects.

 The deployment process makes it so you can set up the same WordPress project in minutes, and also has the directory structure to push to a WP Engine git repo with ease.
 I offered the name "DepLizard" to @brianloveswords and he didn't use it, SO HIS LOSS HUH.